This post may contain affiliate links. See our disclosure policy.

 Sauteed Lemon Garlic Brussels Sprouts

-- Clean the brussel sprouts by trimming off the ends and peeling the outer layer of the sprout off.
+- Clean the Brussels sprouts by trimming off the ends with a sharp knife and peeling the outer leaves of the sprout off.
 Cut each one in half.

 - Heat the butter in a large skillet over medium high heat.